-Enforcement of this Policy is within the jurisdiction of the University Department of Public Safety and Emergency Preparedness, the Athletic Director, the Alcohol Use Administrator, the Office of Human Resources Management, and Office of Student Responsibility and Community Standards.
+Enforcement of these terms within the jurisdiction of the University Department of Public Safety and Emergency Preparedness, the Athletic Director, the Alcohol Use Administrator, the Office of Human Resources Management, and Office of Student Responsibility and Community Standards.
 The University reserves the right to restrict any activity that is viewed, in its discretion, as excessive, disruptive, or unsafe, and to inspect any item, activity, or vehicle.

 The University is not responsible or liable for damage, loss or theft of materials, items or personal property brought into the tailgating locations.